Taranaki Daily News online

 If given the green light the operation would cover an area of 65.76 square kilometres, near the Kupe oil rig.

 TTR proposes to extract up to 50 million tonnes of sediment per year and process it aboard a floating processing storage and offloading vessel.
-About 5 million tonnes of iron ore concentrate will then be exported.
+About 5 million tonnes of iron ore concentrate would then be exported.